PortSwigger/enterprise-reference-stack-for-aws/README.md

-# AWS Reference Stack Implementation for Burp Suite Enterprise Edition
+# AWS Reference Stack Implementation for Burp Suite DAST

-The AWS reference stack implementation for Burp Suite Enterprise Edition is an opinionated quick start template that provisions a managed Kubernetes cluster ([EKS](https://aws.amazon.com/eks)) and prepares it for deployment of the Burp Suite Enterprise Edition application.
+The AWS reference stack implementation for Burp Suite DAST is an opinionated quick start template that provisions a managed Kubernetes cluster ([EKS](https://aws.amazon.com/eks)) and prepares it for deployment of the Burp Suite DAST application.
 The reference stack also provisions a PostgreSQL database for convenience.

 __This reference implementation is provided under the [Apache 2.0](LICENSE) license without warranty or liability.__